Why are Americans twice as vulnerable to cybercrime as Italians?

 We partnered up with Statista — the world’s leading business data provider — which collected data from 50 countries comprising 70% of the world population.
 We evaluated the data’s potential positive or negative impact on cyber risk and calculated the correlation between the first three data sets (socio-economic, digital, cyber) and the fourth one (crime).

 We trimmed everything down to the 14 most significant factors and used them to create the Cyber Risk Index.
-(If you want a more detailed account of the process, read the full CRI report.
-Find the free PDF here.)

 We ranked the 50 countries analyzed and found that developed countries — especially in Northern Europe and North America — were in the highest cyber risk bracket.
 The Index confirmed our initial findings in the user survey.